hashbang/gitops/README.md

 An existing admin will need to generate a password for the new admin.

 Add the new user to the default argo project (`argocd/projects/default.yaml`).

+Have the new user create a password for accessing metrics and hash it with `htpasswd -n -B adminusername`.
+Add it to `monitoring/user-auth.env.yaml`.